-Section 16(a) of 1934 Act, as amended, ("Section 16(a)") requires that all executive officers and directors of the Company and all persons who beneficially own more than 10 percent of the Company 's Common Stock file reports with the SEC with respect to beneficial ownership of the Company's securities.
+Section 16(a) of 1934 Act, as amended, ("Section 16(a)") requires that all executive officers and directors of the Company and all persons who beneficially own more than 10 percent of the Company's Common Stock file reports with the SEC with respect to beneficial ownership of the Company's securities.
 The Company has adopted procedures to assist its directors and executive officers in complying with the Section 16(a) filings.

-Based solely upon The Company's review of the copies of the filings which it received with respect to the fiscal year ended December 31, 1998, or written representations from certain reporting persons, the Company believes that all reporting persons made all filings required by Section 16(a) on a timely basis, except that Mr. Bouchee inadvertently failed to file a Form 4 to report the sale of 5,766 shares in December 1998; Mr. Mercord inadvertently failed to file a Form 4 to report the sale of 1,475 shares in September 1998; and Mr. Strosahl inadvertently failed to file a Form 4 to report the exercise of an option for 3,630 shares in December 1998.
-All required forms have subsequently been filed to report these transactions.
+Based solely upon The Company's review of the copies of the filings which it received with respect to the fiscal year ended December 31, 1999, or written representations from certain reporting persons, the Company believes that all reporting persons made all filings required by Section 16(a) on a timely basis.